cedeber/concise-rust-book/src/ch01-03-ownership-borrowing-slices.md

 The _stack_ stores values in the order it gets them and removes the values in the opposite order.
 This is referred to as _last in, first out_.
 All data stored in the stack must have a known, fixed size.
 Data with an unknown size at compile time or a size that might change must be stored on the heap instead.

-The _heap_ is less organised.
+The _heap_ is less organized.
 The operating system finds an empty spot in the heap that is big enough, marks it as being in use, and returns a pointer, which is the address of that location.
 This process is called _allocating on the heap_.

 Pushing to the stack is faster than allocating on the heap because the operating system never has to search for a place to store new data.
 Comparatively, allocating space on the heap requires more work, because the operating system must first find a big enough space to hold the data and then perform bookkeeping to prepare for the next allocation.